 of the community are welcome to join us by acknowledging someone special to you and inspiring

 those who are riding to #EndALS.
 Visit https://als.net/dedicateamile

 Who will receive a Trek Jersey?
 How do I get a Trek Jersey?

-2021 cycling jersey.
-In-person cyclists will receive their jersey at registration
+edition 2024 cyclist's jersey.
+In-person riders will receive their jersey at

-on June 25th-26th.
-Virtual cyclists will have their jerseys mailed to their homes before the event.
+Virtual riders will have their jerseys mailed to their homes before the event.

 How do I get a Trek T-Shirt?